Differential models for the Anderson dual to bordism theories and invertible QFT's, II: Introduction

 \section{Introduction}

 This is the second part of the work on differential models of the Anderson duals to the stable tangential $G$-bordism theories $I\Omega^G$ motivated by classifications of invertible QFT's.
 The generalized cohomology theory $I\Omega^G$ is conjectured by Freed and Hopkins \cite[Conjecture 8.37]{Freed:2016rqq} to classify deformation classes of possibly non-topological invertible quantum field theories (QFT's) on stable tangential $G$-manifolds.
-Motivated by this conjecture, in the previous paper \cite{YamashitaYonekura2021} by Yonekura and the author, we constructed a model $I\Omega^G_\dR$ of $I\Omega^G$ and its differential extension $\widehat{I\Omega^G_\dR}$ by abstractizing certain properties of invertible QFT's.
+Motivated by this conjecture, in the previous paper \cite{YamashitaYonekura2021} by Yonekura and the author, we constructed a model $I\Omega^G_\dR$ of $I\Omega^G$ and its differential extension $\widehat{I\Omega^G_\dR}$ by abstractizing properties of partition functions for invertible QFT's.
 This paper is devoted to their relations with {\it multiplicative genera}.
 We show that {\it pushforwards} (also called {\it integrations}) in generalized differential cohomology theories allow us to construct differential refinements of certain cohomology transformations which arise from the Anderson dual to multiplicative genera and the module structures of the Anderson duals.
 This gives us a unified understanding of an important class of elements in the Anderson duals with physical origins.
+Moreover, having transformations in the differential level gives a more direct connection to physical picture, since they can be regarded as transformations of QFTs without taking deformation classes, recovering the information of partition functions.